HenryRivera/BurgerBuilder/README.md

 # BurgerBuilder

-BurgerBuilder is a web app created in react that allows users to create a burger to their liking.
+**BurgerBuilder** is a web app created in React.JS that allows users to create a burger to their liking.
 They are then given the ability to order it

-## Visuals
+## Author
+* Henry Rivera

 ## Installation